 If you’ve already been to your primary care physician and are still searching for answers, you should ask to be referred to a neurologist or neuromuscular specialist.
 These are physicians who specialize in diseases of the nerves and muscles and will know what tests to administer to identify the cause of your symptoms.

-The good news is that LEMS can be accurately diagnosed based on the results of a physical examination and confirmatory testing with a blood test or a painless nerve stimulation test known as electromyography.
+The good news is that LEMS can be accurately diagnosed based on the results of a physical examination and confirmatory testing with a blood test or a nerve stimulation test known as electromyography.

-Achieving successful remission of the underlying tumor does not guarantee relief of your LEMS symptoms.
+Achieving successful remission of the underlying cancer does not guarantee relief of your LEMS symptoms.
 If those symptoms do persist, it’s important to speak to your neurologist about starting (or continuing) therapy that will specifically address your LEMS symptoms.